run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/service-continuity-scope.md

-title: Register service continuity scope Description:Allows to register the continuity scope.
+title: Registering service continuity scope Description:Allows to register the continuity scope.
-# Register service continuity scope
+# Registering service continuity scope

 The Continuity Registration is a process that pass through several phases.
 The first step of this process, Initiation, is where it'll be defined the policy, scope and project and IT service continuity.
 This functionality allows to register the continuity scope.
-It's necessary set the scope and team responsibilities, covering the process activities, such as: risk evaluation, business impact acalysis (BIA), Determination of controls according to customer and regulatory requirements, considering audit points and compliance with ISO 27001.
+It's necessary set the scope and team responsibilities, covering the process activities, such as: risk evaluation, business impact analysis (BIA), determination of controls according to customer and regulatory requirements, considering audit points and compliance with ISO 27001.

 Before getting started
 --------------------------

-Assumes the existence of a defined service in a Portfolio and Catalog Management process.
+- [x] The existence of a defined service in the Portfolio and Catalog Management process.

-It's necessary to firstly register the Continuity Registration and define the service continuity policy.
+- [x] It's necessary to have registered the Continuity Registration and define the service continuity policy.

-It's essential to previously register the threat and threat category, both linked to each other.
+- [x] It's essential to have registered the threat and threat category, both linked to each other.
 In addition, have registered the risk and risk category.

-It's equally necessary to register the automatic actions of Incident, Request and Procedure about the Event Management.
+- [x] It's equally necessary to register the automatic actions of Incident, Request and Procedure about the Event Management.

 Procedure